-15.4 HOW TO CONFIGURE THE AUDIO CONTROLS FOR PHONE MODES
+17.4 HOW TO CONFIGURE THE AUDIO CONTROLS FOR PHONE MODES

-Connect a suitable microphone to the 8-pin front panel connector or to the balanced microphone input of the FLEX-6000 transceiver, following the instructions provided in the FLEX-6000 Hardware Reference Manual.
-Or, connect a microphone to the RJ45 MIC1 connector or the 1/8th inch TRS MIC2 connector on the back panel of the Maestro.
-Press the Maestro TX Menu button to bring up the transmitter control panel, then select the appropriate microphone from the microphone list at the left side of the control panel.
-See section 29.6.1, Audio Modes Transmitter Menu for a description of the inputs.
-See section 15.4.7, DAX TX Channel and Microphone Interaction for information about coordinating DAX TX channel usage with microphones.
+Connect a suitable microphone to the RJ45 MIC1 connector or the 1/8th inch TRS MIC2 connector on the back panel of the Maestro.
+Press the Maestro TX Menu button to bring up the TX Menu, then select the appropriate microphone from the microphone list at the left side of the menu.
+See section 33.6.1, Audio Modes Transmitter Menu for a description of the inputs.
+See section 17.4.7, DAX TX Channel and Microphone Interaction for information about coordinating DAX TX channel usage with microphones.

-15.4.1 Setting the Transmit Filter Bandwidth
+17.4.1 Setting the Transmit Filter Bandwidth